Metro area air quality · 2025

 Health Impact Assessment

-The Bangor, ME metro area's air quality is rated Excellent based on 90.6% good air days.
-No unhealthy air days were recorded in 2024.
+The Bangor, ME metro area's air quality is rated Good based on 84.2% good air days.
+There were 1 unhealthy days in 2025 when outdoor activity should be limited.

 How does the Bangor, ME metro compare?